Daniel-KM/Omeka-S-module-Sparql/README.md

 * Funding

-This module was developed for the future digital library [Manioc] of the Université des Antilles et de la Guyane, currently managed via Greenstone.
+This module was developed for the digital library [Manioc] of the Université des Antilles et de la Guyane.

 [Sparql]: https://gitlab.com/Daniel-KM/Omeka-S-module-Sparql